• Share this on:

 The Netherlands

-Vietnam is the leading supplier of pepper to the Netherlands with a 53% share in 2020, followed by Brazil (17%), Indonesia (12%), Spain (4%, via re-exports) and India (3%).
-Tanzania, Sri Lanka, China and Madagascar are other emerging suppliers to the Netherlands, but with very small market shares.
-Tanzania is increasing its presence on the Dutch pepper market; increasing its export from 15 tonnes in 2017 to 115 tonnes in 2020, but its export share is still only 1%.
+Vietnam is the leading supplier of pepper to the Netherlands with a 43% share in 2022, followed by Brazil (26%), Germany and Indonesia (both 7.5%), and India (4.6%).
+China, South Africa, Sri Lanka and Ecuador are other emerging suppliers to the Netherlands, but with very small market shares.
+China is increasing its presence in the Dutch pepper market, with exports going from 49 tonnes in 2018 to 372 tonnes in 2022; still, its export share remains at only 1.3%.

 Retail chains such as Albert Heijn (AH label), Aldi (De Kruidencompany label) and Jumbo control a lot of the pepper retail sales in the Netherlands.
-The leading independent brands of pepper in the Netherlands are Verstegen and Euroma.
-Examples of other brands are Drogheria (an Italian brand owned by McCormick), Santa Maria (a Swedish/Scandinavian brand), Kerala (a brand by Belgian company isfi), Chan’s and Jozo (salt and pepper supplier).
+The leading independent spices and herbs brands in the Netherlands are Verstegen and Euroma.
+Examples of other brands are Drogheria (an Italian brand owned by McCormick), Santa Maria (a Swedish/Scandinavian brand), Kerala (a brand by Belgian company isfi), Chan's and Jozo (salt and pepper supplier).

 The leading pepper supplier in the Netherlands is Nedspice.
 Nedspice owns two pepper production facilities in Vietnam and is the main Dutch supplier of Vietnamese pepper.
 Olam group, the global leading pepper supplier, has its main European office in the Netherlands too.
 Examples of other pepper traders include Pepperdesk BV (specialised pepper importer), Catz International, BCFoods, Euroma (especially after it acquired spice trader Intertaste), and AVS Spice.
 Some companies specialise in mixing and crushing, such as Huijbregts Groep.